-The FDA may initiate withdrawal of approval of the PMA if the agency concludes we have not met the PAS condition of approval and have not provided a valid scientific justification for doing so.
-The FDA also may withdraw the approval of the PMA (1) based on negative results from the PAS that indicate the device is unsafe or ineffective under the approved labeling or (2) if we fail to conduct the study in accordance with the FDA's regulations, including those related to institutional review board and informed consent.
+The FDA may initiate withdrawal of approval of the PMA if the agency concludes we have not met the Post-Approval Study condition of approval and have not provided a valid scientific justification for doing so.
+The FDA also may withdraw the approval of the PMA (1) based on negative results from the Post-Approval Study that indicate the device is unsafe or ineffective under the approved labeling or (2) if we fail to conduct the study in accordance with the FDA's regulations, including those related to institutional review board and informed consent.
 If the PMA approval is withdrawn, we would be unable to continue marketing the device without violating the Federal Food, Drug, and Cosmetic Act.
-The sites involved in our PAS, and we as sponsor of the study, can be inspected by the FDA at any time to assess compliance with the PAS agreement, protocol adherence, human subject protection, and data integrity.
+The sites involved in our Post-Approval Study and we as sponsor of the study can be inspected by the FDA at any time to assess compliance with the Post-Approval Study agreement, protocol adherence, human subject protection, and data integrity.

 The FDA posts information about the status of post-approval studies on its website.
-These website postings could undermine our credibility or that of MelaFind®, or have other collateral effects.
-For example, the agency will identify the study status as "Progress Inadequate" if the study progress is inconsistent with the protocol, such as if the study is not meeting the enrollment schedule or study timeline, missing time point evaluations, if there are poor follow-up rates, or if not all the endpoints are evaluated.
+These website postings could undermine the credibility of the Company or MelaFind[®], or have other collateral effects.
+For example, the agency will identify the study status as "Progress Inadequate" if the study progress is inconsistent with the protocol, such as if the study is not meeting the enrollment schedule or study timeline, missing timepoint evaluations, if there are poor follow-up rates, or if not all the endpoints are evaluated.
 Because of rate of accrual issues, the FDA's October 17, 2013 letter informed us that our study status was revised on the FDA's website to "Progress Inadequate."
 On January 13, 2014, while closing our interactive review process, the FDA informed us that the "Progress Inadequate" status would not be revised until the study hold is removed.
-Our new study timeline was approved for study restart in January 2014 and the study status was updated to "Progress Adequate" on April 2, 2014, following a February 25, 2014 study restart.
+On February 25, 2014, the study hold was removed and on April 2, 2014, the FDA notified us that our study would be marked as "Progress Adequate."